Cshooltz/Data-Editor-App/README.md

 **Disclaimer:** This project is very, VERY, work in progress and is also a test ground for my own experimentation with code, so expect some messiness at this time.
 I actively work on this project and intend to update it on Github semi-regularly, so expect significant changes over time as well.
 # Data Editor App
 ## Overview
 The purpose of this project is for me to gain practical experience writing a graphical application of my own design from scratch.
 My intent for this application is to create a simple data editor that will allow the user to view data sets, make their own, and then submit their data to be stored in either a file, database server, or embedded database.
-Additionally, I decided that I want this application to be deployable cross-platform and rely as much as possible on open source software as possible.
-While I am currently focusing on this as a desktop app, I plan to eventually plan on adapting it to a mobile app to get mobile app development experience.
+Additionally, I decided that I want this application to be deployable cross-platform and rely as much as possible on open source software.
+While I am currently focusing on this as a desktop app, I plan to eventually adapt it to a mobile app to get mobile app development experience.

+This project is largely for educational purposes, so feel free to look around the code or even download it and try to run it yourself.
+To run the project, you will need to download the Mono version of Godot 3.2 from [GodotEngine.org](https://godotengine.org/) as well as the listed prequisits.

 ## App Feature Goals
 The following is a list of my target features for this project and the status of each: